quintel/documentation/general/demand.md

 The Other sector contains all energy use not represented in the previous sectors.
 It differs slightly per region and is usually small.
 The following items are usually included under the other sector:

--   The construction sector
+- the construction sector
--   The army
+- the army
--   The hydrological sector (dams, levies, etc)
+- the hydrological sector (dams, levies, etc)

 In some countries (like the Netherlands), the Other sector in the national energy statistics contains agriculture and the tertiary sector.
 If these sectors cannot be split from the Other sector it can be a big sector.
 Generally speaking this is not a preferable situation, because the options for changing demand are limited in the other sector.